 First, about two-thirds of the mapped Piedmont soils in North Carolina are eroded “Typic Kanhapludults”, the name soil scientists have given old, weathered mineral soils with strongly developed horizons (horizons are layers, as in a cake).
 Soil series like Cecil, Pacolet, Rion, Vance, and Madison occupy millions of upland acres throughout the region.
 The Typic Kanhapludults have sandy to sandy clay loam surface horizons (the “A” horizon or “Ap” if under cultivation to about 8 inches deep) over loamy- to clayey-textured subsoil (the “B” horizon).
 Unlike Midwest prairie soil developed beneath sod (“Mollisols”), the Typic Kanhapludults are not endowed with high nutrient and water holding capacity.
 Micronutrient supplies are often low, thus to prevent deficiencies we adjust the soil to pH ~ 6.0, which is considered slightly acidic.
 Root extension is often limited by subsoil acidity and shallow dense saprolite (decomposed rock).

-The Reidsville no-tillage rate is invariably over optimistic due to the limitations for “across the board” land conversions, annual cropping cycle changes and consequently, changes in land management by operators; spatially variable carbon sequestration rates; limited saturation potential in coarse-textured, e.g. sandy, soil (Hassink, 1997; Chen et al. 2019); misunderstanding of carbon flows in terrestrial ecosystems and, the potential for elevated CO2 emissions from increasing plant and soil microbial respiration as temperature rises.
-Carbon sequestration in soil and biomass are natural processes, and obviously the most practical, cost-effective solutions.
+The Reidsville no-tillage rate is invariably over-optimistic due to the limitations for “across the board” land conversions, annual cropping cycle changes and consequently, changes in land management by operators; spatially variable carbon sequestration rates; limited saturation potential in coarse-textured, e.g. sandy, soil (Hassink, 1997; Chen et al. 2019); misunderstanding of carbon flows in terrestrial ecosystems and, the potential for elevated CO2 emissions from increasing plant and soil microbial respiration as temperature rises.
+Carbon sequestration in biomass and the soil are naturally ocurring processes and obviously the most practical, cost-effective solution.
 However, the annual sequestration potential by conservation agriculture is small relative to global CO2 emissions.

-In the meantime, I’ll stick with the time tested, CSA-free blueprint for agronomic progress and global food security: developing stable, stress-tolerant germplasm capable of exploiting local environments, improved soil management, post-harvest technology, and infrastructure for delivering seed, pest control, irrigation, fertilizer, and timely information to farmers regardless of what climate change brings.
+In the meantime, I’ll stick with the time tested, CSA-free blueprint for agronomic progress and global food security: developing stable, stress-tolerant germplasm adapted to local environments, improved soil and water management, post-harvest technology, and infrastructure for delivering seed, pest control, irrigation, fertilizer, and timely information to farmers regardless of what climate change brings.

 If we sequester some carbon along the way, all the better.